-The Company determined that Casebia was a VIE and concluded that it was not the primary beneficiary of the VIE prior to December 13, 2019.
-As such, the Company did not consolidate Casebia's results into the consolidated financial statements prior to December 13, 2019.
-Instead, the Company accounted for its 50% investment in Casebia under the equity method.
-On December 13, 2019, Casebia became a fully-owned subsidiary and, as a result, the Company consolidated Casebia's financial results from that date forward.
+We determined that Casebia was a VIE and concluded that we were not the primary beneficiary of the VIE prior to December 13, 2019.
+As such, we did not consolidate Casebia's results into the consolidated financial statements prior to December 13, 2019.
+Instead, we accounted for our 50% investment in Casebia under the equity method.
+On December 13, 2019, Casebia became a fully-owned subsidiary of us and, as a result, we consolidated Casebia's financial results from that date forward.